How to Make Mom Friends in a New City

 Use the routines parenthood already gives you

-- Baby and toddler classes — music, swimming, sensory groups that meet weekly.
+- Baby and toddler classes: music, swimming, sensory groups that meet on the same day every week.

-- Nursery and school pickup — the same faces at the same time every day.
+- Nursery and school pickup: the same faces, the same ten-minute window, five days a week.

-- Playgrounds at predictable hours — mornings and after school.
+- Playgrounds at predictable hours: mornings, or straight after school.

-- Parent groups and apps, antenatal and postnatal networks.
+- Parent groups and apps: antenatal and postnatal networks built for exactly this.

-- Library story times and community or council family events.
+- Library story times and council or community family events.

-Make the first move — it is less awkward than it feels
+Making the first move is smaller than it feels

-Almost every parent in that room wants the same thing you do and is just as unsure how to start.
-Keep the opener tiny and specific: mention that you are there most mornings and ask if they want to bring their little one along next time.
-Concrete beats charming, and a no costs you nothing.
+Nearly everyone in that soft-play room wants the same thing you do and is equally unsure how to start.
+Keep the opener tiny and specific: mention you are usually there on weekday mornings, and ask if they fancy bringing their little one along next time.
+Concrete beats charming, and a no costs you nothing you did not already have.

 Finding moms you actually click with